bbody-old/MultilineJavaScriptConverter/README.md

 - [Chai](http://www.chaijs.com/) - for assertions in Mocha
 - [Nightwatch](https://nightwatchjs.org) - for E2E testing
 - [ESLint](https://eslint.org/) - for linting of JS files
+- [Github Actions](https://github.com/actions) - for CI and deployment

 ## Bugs and suggestions
 If you find any bugs or have any suggestions on how to improve Multiline JavaScript Converter please post in the [Github issues](https://github.com/bbody/MultilineJavaScriptConverter/issues).